Managing skin rash caused by antibiotic allergy

 - An abnormally hoarse voice

-- Breathing difficulties or lightness in the throat
+- In addition, breathing difficulties or lightness in the throat

 - Nausea or vomiting